-KENDAL AT OBERLIN IS EMERGING FROM A "HARD LOCKDOWN".
+KENDAL AT OBERLIN IS EMERGING FROM A LOCKDOWN.

-Because of the coronovirus pandemic the Kendal at Oberlin campus is closed to outside visitors.
+Because of the coronovirus pandemic the Kendal at Oberlin campus is partially closed to outside visitors.
 This is a perfect time for residents and staff to walk the Heiser Circle Tree Walk perhaps while using the Tree Walk GIS Map, while maintaining physical distancing!
 Get to know your trees better!
 Don't forget the birds, some of which are heading north as a part of the Spring MIgration.

 The John Bartram Arboretum is an integral component of Kendal at Oberlin’s green infrastructure.
 The arboretum is managed by a resident Arboretum Committee in close collaboration with Kendal's Facility Services.
 The residents who first envisioned the arboretum saw our more than 1,000 trees and 100 acres as an opportunity to enhance the lives of Kendal residents by creating a sustainable ecosystem for enjoying nature’s beauty, exercising, watching birds, and, of course, planting and fostering the growth and appreciation of trees.